Monthly Archives: January 2025

 Graphic Design: Nick Mattan

-In collaboration with: Dance On Ensemble
+In collaboration with: Dance On Ensemble / Bureau Ritter

 International Distribution: A propic – Line Rousseau, Marion Gauvent

-Co-Production: Kunstenfestivaldesarts, Carreau du Temple – Etablissement culturel et sportif de la Ville de Paris, Productiehuis Theater Rotterdam, Julidans Amsterdam, PACT Zollverein funded by the Ministry for Culture and Science of the State of North Rhine-Westphalia, Festival Montpellier Danse 2025, Theater Utrecht, le Centre Chorégraphique National d’Orléans – Direction Maud Le Pladec, Tanzquartier Wien, DDD – Festival Dias da Dança, festival d’Automne à Paris, One Dance Festival, Perpodium
+Co-Production: Kunstenfestivaldesarts, Carreau du Temple – Etablissement culturel et sportif de la Ville de Paris, Productiehuis Theater Rotterdam, Julidans Amsterdam, PACT Zollverein funded by the Ministry for Culture and Science of the State of North Rhine-Westphalia, Festival Montpellier Danse 2025, le Centre Chorégraphique National d’Orléans – Direction Maud Le Pladec, Tanzquartier Wien, DDD – Festival Dias da Dança, festival d’Automne à Paris, One Dance Festival, Perpodium

-MUSIQUE – In the Spirit of Johann Strauss
+MUSIQUE – In the Spirit of Johann Strauss – The Missing Step

 Dance theatre by Mathilde Monnier & Dance On Ensemble